talmonf/kombuchify.github.io/docs/2nd-fermentation.md

 -   Cinnamon stick (avoid powder)
 -   Cloves
 -   Mint leaves
--   Hop (will make your kombucha taste like beer!)
+-   Hop (will make your kombucha taste like beer!) (⚠️ lots of gas!)
 -   Hibiscus
+-   Sirup
 -   ...

 Obviously you can put multiple ingredients at once and make all kinds of mixes!